Tuwaiq-KotlinAndroid-DMM/Final-Capstone/README.md

 - To reinforce your learning from the Kotlin Essentials and Android Essentials courses, it’s time for you to build an application of your own design.

-**You will be working indivisually for this project**, but we are here to support you and you are here to support each other and your group mates.
+**You will be working indivisually for this project**, but we are here to support you and you are here to support each other.
 Show us what you've got!

 ---